 - Having other skin conditions like eczema increases the risk of sun allergies

-If you believe that you may have a sun allergy, it's always a good idea to see a doctor.
+If you believe that you may have a sun allergy, it’s always a good idea to see a doctor.
 Doctors will often be able to diagnose the symptoms visually, but there may be cases where further testing is required.
-UV light testing, photo-patch testing is common, and in some cases blood tests may be required to rule out other potentially serious conditions.
+UV light testing, photo-patch testing is common, and in some cases, blood tests may be required to rule out other potential conditions.

 Treatments for sun allergies often aim to mitigate the symptoms using corticosteroids.
-The key to treatment is prevention-avoiding sun exposure, and using sunscreens regularly.
-For many people, the allergies are also seasonal and they should be especially careful during that period.
+The key to treatment is prevention-avoiding sun exposure and using sunscreens regularly.
+For many people, allergies are also seasonal, and they should be especially careful during that period.
 Moisturizing the skin and applying other soothing lotions like calamine may help.

 Prevention will be a critical pillar of treating sun allergies.

 - Limit your exposure.
-Use broad spectrum sunscreens on a regular basis, and stay out of the sun between 10am and 3pm if you can help it.
+Use broad-spectrum sunscreens regularly, and stay out of the sun between 10 am and 3 pm if you can help it.